codenotary/immudb/README.md

 As such immudb provides **unparalleled insights** **retro-actively**, of what happened to your sensitive data, even if your perimiter was compromised. immudb provides the guarantatee of immutability by using internally a **Merkle tree structure**.

-immudb gives you the same **cyrptographic verification** of the integrity of data written with **SHA-256** like classic blockhain without the cost and complexity associated with blockhains today.
+immudb gives you the same **cyrptographic verification** of the integrity of data written with **SHA-256** like classic blockhain without the cost and complexity associated with blockchains today.

 immudb has 4 main benefits: